-A public messaging video called "Where does your stormwater go?" was released in October 2020, about the City's watershed and stormwater to help educate residents about their role in protecting the watershed.
-You can find the video on the City's YouTube channel here, https://youtu.be/Sfkld T6Thg.
+A public messaging videos the City released about the City's watershed and stormwater to help educate residents about their role in protecting the watershed.
+You can find the video on the City's YouTube channel here Where does your storm water go? - City of Newberg - YouTube